 Today we’re going to talk about a very serious topic: flatulence (i.e. passing gas or farting).
 Specifically, can you do it in a tight wetsuit, or even better, can you do it while scuba diving?
 This question has been raised thanks to a particular meme of an individual wearing a “wetsuit” (hint: it’s not a wetsuit) that has been overly inflated along with the caption: “Never fart in a wetsuit” or something to that effect.

-Hopefully most people understand that the “farting in a wetsuit” picture is just a funny wetsuit meme not to be taken seriously.
+Hopefully most people understand that the “farting in a wetsuit” picture is just a funny scuba diving meme not to be taken seriously.
 However, the question it raises is an interesting one.
 On the surface you can skillfully maneuver yourself to discreetly pass gas, but how does it work underwater?
-The answer is of course you can fart while scuba diving.
+The answer is: of course you can fart while scuba diving.
 However, pass a certain depth, you likely won’t even feel the need to.

 In this article, we’re going to cover the very wonderful topic of the effects, causes, and outcomes of farting in a wetsuit while scuba diving.